Tanaquil: Life

 The daughter of a powerful Etruscan family in Tarquinii, Etruria, Tanaquil thought her husband would make a good leader, but since he was the son of an immigrant, he would not be able to gain power in Tarquinii, where they lived.
 Knowing this, Tanaquil encouraged him to move to Rome, which was not at the time dominated by a strong local aristocracy.
 Her prophetic abilities helped her to install Tarquin as king and later Servius Tullius as the next king.
 While on the road to Rome, an eagle flew off with Tarquin's hat and then returned it to his head.
 Tanaquil interpreted this as a sign that the gods wanted him to become a king.

-Tanaquil's prophecy was eventually realized for Tarquin - he eventually became friends with King Ancus Marcius, who made Tarquin guardian of his children.
+Tanaquil's prophecy was eventually realized for Tarquin—he eventually became friends with King Ancus Marcius, who made Tarquin guardian of his children.
 When the king died before his children were old enough to become successors to the throne, Tarquin used his popularity in the Comitia to be elected the fifth king of Rome.
 He ruled from 616 to 579 BC.

 She had four children, two daughters and two sons, Lucius Tarquinius Superbus, the seventh and last king of Rome, and Arruns Tarquinius.
 One of her daughters, Tarquinia, married Servius Tullius after he had succeeded Tarquinius Priscus as king.

 Tanaquil played a role in the rise of Servius Tullius, the sixth king of Rome.
 Raising him as her own child, Tanaquil believed Servius would be the next successor to the throne.
 Her dreams would be realized when, one day Servius was sleeping and his head was surrounded with flames.
 The fires danced around his head without hurting him and when Servius awoke, the fire disappeared.
 Taking this as an omen, Tanaquil knew Servius would one day be king.
-When Tarquin was assassinated, Tanaquil hid his death from her subjects, instead telling them that Tarquin had been wounded and had Servius himself appointed regent until he got better.
+When Tarquin was assassinated, Tanaquil hid his death from her subjects, instead telling them that Tarquin had been wounded and had himself appointed Servius regent until he got better.
 After gaining the people's respect and commanding the kingship, Servius and Tanaquil announced Tarquin's death.
-The Senate named Servius king and Tanaquil's son, Arruns Tarquinius, married Servius' daughter, Tullia.
+The Senate named Servius king, and Tanaquil's sons, Lucius and Arruns, married Servius' daughters, the Tulliae.